marhop/literate-binary/examples/minimal.bmp.md

 this example because it is not meant to be an introduction to the BMP format but merely to show how a literate binary file could look like.
 Some hints, however:

-  * Width and height are given in pixels, so this is a 2x2 pixels image.
+  * Width and height are given in pixels, so this is a 226x226 pixels image (0xe2 = 226).
   * Most of the color stuff is either always the same (like number of color planes) or irrelevant in the present case (like number of colors in the palette because this file has no palette).